FSUcilab/Compartmental_model_astrocytes/README.md

    sig:      sigma: standard deviation of neuronal input
    dc:       diffusivity in the cytosol
    corr:     pairwise correlation coefficient
-   addOn:
+   addOn:    set in input.py to 1.0 (this value multiplies the signal of process 0)
    out_file: name of output file that contains time signals
    see:      initial seed for random input signals

    ===================================

-   Python 2.7 is required.
+   To create the object libraries, run:

+      ./create_libraries.x

-   Alternatively, run the python script:
+   Alternatively, run the python script (Python 2.7):

       python create_multiple_runs.py